kedardg/scrp/README.md

      - Jobs meeting MIN_RELEVANCE_SCORE are saved

    - **Storage Phase**:
+     - Each company has its own JSON file
-     - All jobs are stored in a single all_jobs.json file
+     - All jobs are consolidated into a single file sorted by relevance score
-     - Jobs are automatically sorted by:
-       1. Date (newest first)
-       2. Relevance score (highest first)
+     - Located at `{JOB_RESULT_PATH}/consolidated_results.json`

 3. **Relevance Scoring**:
    - **BERT Mode** (USE_BERT=true):